Ja1993en/README-Generator/README.md

 ##Installation
-Inquirer
+inquirer

 ##Usage
-get clone.
-Cd into new dir. npm i inquirer. enter node index.js
+video of terminal input get clone.
+Cd into new dir. npm inquirer.
+Enter node index.js

 ##Contributing
-undefined
+If you would like to contribute to this project you can send a email

 ##Tests
-undefined
+none

 ##License
 Licensed under MIT License